-“Taking an integrated approach to the escheatment solution will allow clients to take advantage of all our Check Disbursement services including account reconciliation, check fraud prevention and access to check images for research,” says Michele Johnson, Vice President of Core Payables at U.S. Bank, whose team will manage the new escheatment solution.
+“Taking an integrated approach to the escheatment solution will allow clients to take advantage of all our Check Disbursement services including account reconciliation, check fraud prevention and access to check images for research,” says Johnson, whose team will also manage the new escheatment solution.
 “Clients can also choose to outsource their check printing and mailing process to the bank, completely automating their check disbursements from print to escheatment.”

 Beyond the increased efficiency and cost savings, the most exciting opportunity of end-to-end automation is the ability to shorten, or even eliminate the escheatment cycle for some payments.

 “We're also going to create some unique tools within the due diligence letter,” Andretich says.
 “We’ll have a QR code so when the person who didn’t cash the $2.50 check because it was too much effort to get it to their bank, or lost or misplaced the item gets their letter, they’ll be able to scan the QR code with their phone.
 It will take them to a web page that will ask them to validate their identity and give them the option to get paid via Zelle® or ACH.”